Latest posts by Lisa Beebe (see all)

 I don’t have an emergency fund, and I could end up paying the price—literally.

 I used to think emergency funds were something only rich people could afford to have.
-I’m not exactly rolling in cash, so finding money to put aside won’t be easy.
-The more I read about this stuff, though, the more it seems like NOT having an emergency fund is the more costly option.
+I’m not exactly rolling in cash, so finding money to set aside isn’t easy.
+But the more I read about the importance of having an emergency fund, the more it seems like NOT having an emergency fund is the more costly option.

 So how do I set up an emergency fund?